SuzanDewitz/TableFinder/README.md

 ## Database Schema
 ### Orders Table
-+ The database design schema can be viewed below.
-It consists of an Orders Table that stores information about the orders placed by customers in the restaurant.
++ The database design schema for our restaurant booking system can be viewed below.
+It consists of a Booking model that stores information about the reservations made by customers, including the date and time of the reservation, the number of guests, and the table number.
+The Booking model has a foreign key that relates to the Django standard User model class, which stores information about the registered users who made the reservation.
+This allows us to associate each reservation with the user who made it.
-The Orders Table has a unique identifier for each order, the name of the customer who placed the order, the table number where the customer is seated, the date and time the order was placed, a list of items ordered by the customer, the total cost of the order, and the payment status of the order.

  ![image](./docs/img/features/databaseschema.png)